Starting 1 July 2018, Vilnius is introducing a city tax. The tax rate is EUR 1 person/night.

-The tourist tax shall be paid regularly on a monthly basis to an account specified by the Administration of the City of Vilnius, by completing a data return.
-The tax return may be filed and the tax transferred online only.
+The city tax shall be paid regularly on a monthly basis to an account specified by the Administration of the City of Vilnius, by completing a data return.
+The tax return may be filed and the tax transferred online only here.

-Please be advised that the tourist tax is not included in the room fee.
-The company providing accommodation services shall include the tourist tax in the invoice.
+Please be advised that the city tax is not included in the room fee.
+The company providing accommodation services shall include the city tax in the invoice.

-Will the tourist tax be also charged upon citizens of Lithuania?
+Will the city tax be also charged upon citizens of Lithuania?